AdrianeTroyRoa/KnightTour/README.md

 1. User privilege to choose first cell of Knight
 2. Numbers embedded in cells after each jump
 3. Knight Piece icon to depict realistic Knight Piece jumps
-4. Buttons in GridLayout with configurated colors to complement the Knight Piece icon.
+4. Buttons in GridLayout with configurated colors to complement the Knight Piece icon
-5. Use of Warnsdorff's Algorithm to provide a closed-type Knight's Tour solution.
+5. Use of Warnsdorff's Algorithm to provide a closed-type Knight's Tour solution

 ## Screenshot
 <img src="ScreenShot_Knight.png" alt="Screenshot of the solution in action">